gabraham/flashpca/README.md

 (https://github.com/gabraham/SparSNP), Copyright (C) 2011-2012 Gad Abraham
 and National ICT Australia (http://www.nicta.com.au).

-## Note on running flashpca large datasets

-* As of v1.2.5, flashpca supports loading PLINK datasets limited only by RAM (fixing an overflow bug in previous versions which lead to reading an incorrect number of SNPs, see [issue #9](https://github.com/gabraham/flashpca/issues/9)).
-* For example, we have successfully run flashpca on Linux on a dataset consisting of 160,000 individuals and 139,000 SNPs, requiring 166GB RAM, in 3-4 hours (depending on required accuracy of the solution).
-* To analyze large datasets, use the option <code>--mem low</code>
-* Future versions of flashpca will aim to reduce the memory requirements by not loading all data into RAM at once.
-* Note: the R package _flashpcaR_ is limited by the maximum matrix dimensions in R, and running it on such large data may not be supported or practical.

 ## Download statically linked version (stable versions only)

 * We recommend compiling from source for best performance.